ni/measurement-plugin-python/CONTRIBUTING.md

 ## Clone Repo

-Clone the repo, this will pull the NI MeasurementLink Service Framework components and related components.
+Clone the repo, this will pull the NI MeasurementLink Python components and related components.

 ```cmd
 git clone https://github.com/ni/measurement-services-python.git